 Snickerdoodles Recipe that produces soft, pillowy, and chewy cookies should be in everyone’s recipe box!
 Who doesn’t love soft, buttery cinnamon and sugar-coated cookies?

 Perfect for gift-giving, or hoarding for yourself.
 Try these snickerdoodle cookies with coffee, tea, or hot chocolate.

-If I had to choose the one cookie recipe that I think would please everybody, it would be Snickerdoodles.
-Soft, buttery, and covered in sugar and cinnamon.
+If I had to choose one cookie that I think would please everybody, it would be Snickerdoodles.

 Snickerdoodles are one cookie you can bet will always be on my Christmas cookie gift platters.